Ismaeltrevi/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 # Predicting Fetal Risk Using Cardiotocographic Data
+**Authors**: Ismael Araujo and Jacob Heyman

-***Note: This is a revised version of the original project created by Ismael Araujo and Jacob Heyman.
+***This is a revised version of the original project created by Ismael Araujo and Jacob Heyman.
 You can find it [here](https://github.com/Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data "here").***

 ![header](https://www.babycenter.in/ims/2015/08/ThinkstockPhotos-467038537_wide.jpg)

-**Authors**: Ismael Araujo and Jacob Heyman

 ## Overview
 As medical technology advances, the rate of preventable child mortality decreases.
 Lowering child mortality rates has become a key goal in advancing any society and a key in human progress as a whole.
 While many advancements have improved the mortality rate, not all of these practices are globally available.
 To reduce mortality rates in cost-effective and readily available solutions need to be applied and perfected.